lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 **Image Processing:**
 The DESC processed the simulated DC2 images with `Version 19 <https://pipelines.lsst.io/v/v19_0_0/index.html>`_ of the LSST Science Pipelines.
 DP0.1 makes the DESC's DC2 images and catalogs available to RSP users.
-For DP0.2, the Rubin Data Production team will reprocess the same images with the most up-to-date version of the LSST Science Pipelines, and make the results available in mid-2022.
+For DP0.2, the Rubin Data Production team will reprocess the same images with the most up-to-date version of the LSST Science Pipelines, and release the resulting images and catalogs in mid-2022.

 .. toctree::
     :maxdepth: 2